JJFABxIT/NotAnITGuy/README.md

 Host your own applications, like websites, VPNs, and cloud storage.

-4. **Cybersecurity Basics** - Coming Soon!
+4. **Jellyfin Traefik and CLoudflared** - Coming Soon!

-How to secure your home lab, set up firewalls, and ensure your self-hosted services are safe.
+How to securely expose a media server behind traefik using a cloudflare tunnel.

 ---

 ## 🚀 Projects

-Below is a list of projects and guides, with links to the relevant YouTube tutorials and setup instructions:
+Below is a list of projects and guides, with links to the relevant tutorials and setup instructions:

 1. Proxmox Home Lab Setup

-**Tutorial Video** - Coming Soon!

-Files: /videoSeries/01.GettingStartedwthProxmox
+Files: /guides/01.GettingStartedwthProxmox

 Learn how to install Proxmox on a bare-metal server and manage VMs for various applications.
-(COMING SOON!)

 2. Docker Compose Stack

-**Tutorial Video** - Coming Soon!

-Files: /videoSeries.02.DockerforBeginners
+Files: /guides.02.DockerforBeginners

 For more projects, please bare with me as I upload more however you are free to browse through the folders in this repo or check out the Project List.